 Furthermore, Wealthfront will set aside enough cash proceeds from each stock sale to cover the expected taxes owed.
 The amounts set aside for taxes will be based on the state you are taxed in, and the type and amount of shares being sold.
 This way, you will never be caught with an unexpected tax bill.

-What's more, the diversified portfolio in which your proceeds are invested will also use Wealthfront's Daily Tax Loss Harvesting service and our Tax-Optimized US Index Portfolio to attempt to generate harvested tax-losses that could further reduce your tax bill.
+What's more, the diversified portfolio in which your proceeds are invested will also use Wealthfront's Daily Tax-Loss Harvesting service and our Tax-Optimized Direct Indexing to attempt to generate harvested tax-losses that could further reduce your tax bill.

 However, those approaches are only a subset of the things you can do to minimize your tax bill.
 As a result, we strongly recommend that you work with a tax accountant to determine additional steps that you should take to minimize your taxes.